 Do you have a freelance consulting agreement template in place already who wants to know how to report your income or an aspiring consultant who wants to learn the ins and outs of running a consulting business?
 If it's the latter, you can read our guide on how to get into consulting to learn more about it.
 Otherwise, keep reading!

-Before you can file your taxes, you must ensure you have all of your forms and records.
+Before you can file your self employment taxes, you must ensure you have all of your invoice templates, forms, an independent contractor contract template, and records.
 One of the most essential forms to include in your tax calculations and filing is the Form 1099-MISC.
 This report, which is specific to independent contractors and freelancers, will be necessary for making sure all of the info on your tax return is accurate.

 This form is a simple statement that shows your personal info, address, and the Tax Identification Numbers of both you and your client.
 It also includes how much money you made from them during a tax year (provided you earned $600 or more with them.)
 Additional info that may be included on the form, while not typical, consists of any federal or state tax withholding.

 Did you know that you can use Bonsai for accounting?
 Or that Bonsai can help you be prepared for your freelancer tax by providing tax estimates, filling date reminders, calculating your self-employment taxes, and identifying your tax write-offs?